Introduction

 It is convenient at this stage to install the relevant Joomla Language Packs.
 In this example we will install French and German.

 First we will install the French Language Pack.
-So goto
+So go to

 - then in the